Patonymous/CAHD/README.md

 # MiNI CAHD - Computer Assisted Hole Detection

-Made by students of Warsaw University of Technology, Faculty of Mathematics and Information Science
+Made by students of Warsaw University of Technology, Faculty of Mathematics and Information Science.

+Filip Łojek and Patryk Pochmara

 # Building